cogentcore/core/parse/langs/markdown/testdata/markdown_test.md

-# GoPi = Interactive Parser in Cogent Core / Cogent Core Framework
+# Interactive Parser in Cogent Core

 * **bold at start** is not a problem now